 Put a large pan of salted water on to boil.

 Mix together the flour, chopped wilted nettles, mashed potato, and egg yolks until combined (using your hands will work best but is very messy), although don’t over-work the dough as you’ll end up with chewy dumplings.
 Add a pinch salt and pepper, and taste to check the seasoning.
-Turn the dough out onto a floured work surface (in fact, flour everything or it gets pretty sticky pretty quickly) and shape into a large square.
+Turn the dough out onto a lightly floured work surface and shape into a large square.
 Cut the square into four, horizontally.
 Shape each of these cut lengths into long sausages.
 Cut each of these sausages into ten.
 Give these final pieces a quick roll into a ball shape, and then press lightly with a fork to get a little ‘patty’ shape.

 Place the dumplings, around ten at time so as to not overcrowd the pan, into the boiling water, and cook until they bob to the surface.
 Remove from the water and set aside whilst you cook the next batch.
 When they’re all cooked, add a little flour to coat and prevent them from clumping together.
 Place a non-stick pan on a medium high heat, add the butter and melt until just starting to foam.
 Add however many dumplings you want to cook (again don’t overcrowd, cook in batches if necessary) and cook until golden, turning and basting a couple of times.
 Any dumplings you don’t fry straight away can be frozen for another time.